alex-mikhailov-design/apple-notes-collapse-all-folders/README.md

 ## How to Install

 #### Important
-1. Before running, go to **System Settings > Privacy & Security > Accessibility** and enable **Script Editor** and **Shortcuts**.
-The script simulates keyboard input, so macOS requires these permissions.
+1. Before running, go to **"System Settings > Privacy & Security > Accessibility"** and enable **"Shortcuts"**.
+The script simulates keyboard input, so macOS requires this permissions.
-2. The Notes sidebar must be visible when you run the Shortcut.
+2. The Notes app must be rinning, and the sidebar must be visible when you run the Shortcut.
 If it's hidden, toggle it with **"Option ⌥ + Command ⌘ + S"** keyboard shortcut or through the menu **"View > Show Folders"**.

 #### Option 1 - Apple Shortcuts File
 1. TBD

-#### Option 2 - Apple Shortcuts Link
+#### Option 2 - Manually
 1. TBD

-#### Option 3 - Manually
-1. TBD

 ## Shortcut Configuration

-The Shortcut has a **Text** block at the top with two comma-separated numbers, e.g. `5, 10`.
+The Shortcut has a **Text** block at the top with two comma-separated numbers, e.g. `2, 10`.

-The **first number** is how many folders to skip at the top of the sidebar (default folders like All Notes and Smart Folders).
-Open Notes, count them, and set this number.
+The **first number** in the Text block is a total number of non-collapsible folders to skip (2 by default), starting from the top most “All Notes” or “All iCloud” folder.
+In case you have smart folders or any other system folders on top of the list.

-The **second number** is how many folders to walk through and collapse.
-Set this to your total number of folders and subfolders.
+The **second number** in the Text block is a total number of folders you want to collapse (10 by default).
+Smart folders and folders with no sub-folders still count towards the total number.

+Screenshot placeholder

 ## AppleScript
 ```applescript